CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an extremely weak description that provides virtually no useful information for skill selection.
-It only names the skill and its invocation command without describing any capabilities, use cases, or trigger conditions.
-This description would be essentially unusable in a multi-skill environment.
+This is an extremely weak description that provides virtually no useful information.
+It only states it is an 'agent skill' with a name and invocation command, but fails to describe any capabilities, actions, use cases, or trigger conditions.
+This description would be essentially useless for Claude when selecting among multiple available skills.

 Suggestions